-

 When a municipality amends an existing TID to add and subtract parcels, how does the 12% limit apply?

-If a municipality completes an amendment that adds and subtracts parcels at the same time, the value of the added and the subtracted parcel values are combined.
+If a municipality completes an amendment that adds and subtracts parcels at the same time, the base value of the added and the subtracted parcels are combined.
 The resulting value is used in the value limit calculation.
 Subtracted parcels use the value from the year they entered the TID.
 Added parcels use the value as of January 1 of the amendment year.

 Example 1: A municipality adds one parcel with a value of $100,000 and subtracts one parcel that had a value of $50,000 when it entered the TID.
 The combined value is an addition of $50,000.
 The $50,000 total is used in the 12% value limit calculation.